KhronosGroup/glTF-Sample-Assets/SubmittingModels.md

 To contribute a model, open a pull request with a new subdirectory containing the above listed items. many of the items go into subdirectories.
 The details are as follows:

 1. glTF Model
     1. The model in as many glTF variations as reasonable (using the same directory structure as the others ([example](Models/Box))).
-Tools for converting to glTF are [here](https://github.com/KhronosGroup/glTF#converters).
-    1. Each format should be in its own separate directory
+        1. Each variant should be in its own separate directory Tools for converting to glTF can be found with the [glTF-Project-Explorer](https://github.khronos.org/glTF-Project-Explorer/)
     1. The model must use glTF Core V2.0 format and structure
     1. The model should only use ratified glTF extensions
 1. A screenshot of the model, stored in a subdirectory called `/screenshot`